LylykAndriy/planets/README.md

 Outside of work do you have any pet projects?
-- betborg.com - football statistics service, collects football matches history of top European leagues to show statistic based on user settings. frontend part (angular 10): 100% my code. backend part (ASP.NET Core 2.0): asked my friend to implement, can provide small changes. up and running on AWS: asked devops to up, can update build by command.
+- betborg.com - football statistics service, collects football matches history of top European leagues to show statistic based on user settings.
+  Frontend part (angular 10): 100% my code.
+  Backend part (ASP.NET Core 2.0): asked my friend to implement, can provide small changes.
+  Up and running on AWS: asked devops to up, can update build by command.